segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 For Mixpanel People, it's important to `identify` a user before you call `track`.
 A `track` without an `identify` won't create a user in Mixpanel People.

-if you're using Cloud-mode you must explicitly include the grouping value as an event property on any event you wish to analyze with Mixpanel's Group Analytics.
+If you use Cloud-mode, you must explicitly include the grouping value as an event property for any event you want to analyze using Mixpanel's Group Analytics.

 ### Register Super Properties